 In some policies, Unum may limit the duration of benefits for other conditions, including drug or alcohol dependence, fibromyalgia, chronic pain disorders, chronic fatigue syndromes, or other difficult to diagnose diseases.
 Again, it is essential to gather the complete disability policy for review by an attorney to determine if Unum is correctly interpreting its own policy.

 When reviewing your claim or appeal, Unum will often refer your claim to a contracted “independent” physicians to review your medical records and possibly contact your treating providers.
 These physicians have not examined you and will only form a medical opinion based on a paper review of your evidence.
 You will not get the chance to question these doctors in-person, although these doctors may attempt to contact your doctors by phone or letter.
 Through attorney representation, you may have the chance to ensure that there are no miscommunications between these “independent” physicians and your doctors.
 Additionally, an attorney may prepare a response to the doctor’s findings, which so often guide Unum’s decision to deny claims or appeals.
 There are other ways in which Unum may attempt to deny your claim as well.

 Don’t Let a Denial Stop You.
 Contact Keller & Keller’s Disability Attorneys for Help

 Keller & Keller represents individuals with disabilities who can no longer work.
 We can assist those who have been denied Social Security Disability benefits or long-term disability benefits.
 Keller & Keller can help you in every step of the way: initial application, appeal process, representation at an administrative hearing, and litigating your case in court if benefits are wrongly denied.

-Call Keller & Keller today to speak with an experienced disability attorney.
+Call Keller & Keller today to speak with our experienced long term disability lawyers.
 Keller & Keller provides a free consultation and can help you receive the disability benefits that you deserve.